 Having determined you’re not currently found in the Google Business Profile directory the page will ask you to confirm you wish to set up a new listing for your business.
 You’ll then have to agree to Google’s terms in order to proceed (if you struggle with insomnia, these terms can be found here).

 4/ Select a primary category for your business

 If you found there was already an existing listing for your business, there may already be a category selected, so now would be a good time to review that.
 If this is a new listing you can explore the many business categories that Google has offered as choices for this step.
 Some businesses will invariably fall into multiple categories whilst others may find there’s no one category that truly fits the bill.
 In either case, don’t worry too much about this.
 You can actually select a second category later on, so it’s worth trying a few different phrases in this box, to best identify those that most closely describe your business.

-Preface Studios is a specialist web development agency but this is not a recognised category on Google My Business.
+Preface Studios is a specialist web development agency but this is not a recognised category on Google Business Profile.
 Therefore, we’ve gone with the closely related category of web designer.
 If you’re really unsure, a good technique is to search Google for one of your competitors by name and then take a look at their knowledge graph entry on the right of the search results (assuming they have one; if they don’t, try another competitor).
 You should see under their images and star rating it says [category] in [location] and provided it’s not way off the mark you can use that same category for your listing.

 5/ Add your location